achrefbs/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 - a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.
 # 8:
 - a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.
+# 9:
+- a Bash script that makes a request to 0.0.0.0:5000/catch_me that causes the server to respond with a message containing You got me!, in the body of the response.